NikhilMSeb/ECE445-FA21-Solar/src/Arduino/README.md

-This folder contains all the Arduino IDE code used for microcontroller programming for this project
+This folder contains all the Arduino IDE code used for microcontroller (ESP32) programming for this project. \
+The "libraries" folder contains all added libraries for the code in this folder to function.